Basketball Swing Step

-The swing step starts with the ball handler getting low as he/she drives to the hoop.
-He/she takes one last dribble with his/her right hand and steps with his/her left foot simultaneously.
-As the player picks up his/her dribble, he/she takes a large, exaggerated step with his/her right foot across the body of the defender.
-After this step, the ball handler's right foot and hip should be on the inside the defender.
-The ball handler finishes by taking one more step with his/her left foot before finishing with a shot at the rim.
+The swing step starts with the ball handler getting low as he drives to the hoop. he takes one last dribble with his right hand and steps with his left foot simultaneously.
+As the player picks up his dribble, he takes a large, exaggerated step with his right foot across the body of the defender.
+After this step, the ball handler's right foot and hip should be on the inside of the defender.
+The ball handler finishes by taking one more step with his left foot before finishing with a shot at the rim.

 Protecting The Ball

 As with any drive to the basket, the ball handler needs to protect the ball from defenders.
 The best way to do this is to keep the ball as far away from the defense as possible.